Guitar Humidifiers

 susceptible than solid-body electric guitars.
 If your skin feels

-dry and scratchy, most likely your guitar is suffering too!
+dry and scratchy, your guitar is suffering too!

 Whether your guitar is worth $150 or $1500, keeping it in peak